mansoormalik/TaskScheduler/README.md

 Master-Slave Communication
 --------------------------
 The master and slave communicate using gRPC.
 This provides a low-latency mechanism for the exchange of messages between the master and slave.
-This does however creates a tight coupling between a master and slave nodes which may not be desirable.
+This does however creates a tight coupling between master and slave nodes which may not be desirable.
 However, given the time limitations in completing the implementation, this was viewed as acceptable.

 The protocol between the master and slave is defined in the masterslave.proto file.
 It consists of:
-1. a task request message that is initiated by a slave if the task queue is non-empty, the master responds by sending the first task in the queue if the task queue is empty, the master responds by sending an empty task (taskname="") the the task queue is empty, the slave waits for a small duration before trying again; for testing purposes the duration was set to 3 seconds
+1. A task request message that is sent by a slave to a master.
+If the task queue is non-empty, the master responds by sending a message that describes the first task (taskname, sleeptime) in its queue.
+If the task queue is empty, the master responds by sending an empty task (taskname="").
+If the task queue is empty, the slave waits for a small duration before trying again.
+For testing purposes the duration was set to 3 seconds.
-2. a status update message that is sent by the slave to the master when a task is completed
+2. A status update message that is sent by the slave to the master when a task is completed.

 Cluster Membership
 --------------------------
 The slave nodes do not send an explicit join or leave message to the master node.
 The slave nodes are provided with the IP address and port of the master node.
 The slave nodes communicate with the master node using a wire protocol (gRPC).

 The primary reason for this approach is that the slaves poll the master to see if a task is available for execution.
 If we had instead chosen a scheme where the master was assigning tasks to slaves then the master would need to keep track of which slaves were available.
-In this alternate scenario, we would have needed to mechanism where slaves would need to notify the master when they were joining or leaving a cluster.
+In this alternate scenario, we would have needed a mechanism where slaves would need to notify the master when they were joining or leaving a cluster.

-Load Balancing
+Load-Balancing
 ---------------
 The number of tasks exceeds the number of slaves and the tasks are of different duration.
 The tasks are of equal priority.
 There is no interdependency between tasks and there is no requirement to schedule tasks based on their expected duration.
 Two schemes were considered for distributing tasks:
 1. master assigns tasks to slaves
 2. slaves request tasks from master

-The second option was selected due to its simplicity and the time constraints for implementing the system.
+The second scheme was selected due to its simplicity and the time constraints for implementing the system.

 Scalability